caiovini98/imcReactNative/README.md

 # imcReactNative
-App IMC - creating by React Native
+App IMC - created by React Native
 Using Hooks